Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
-When using unsupported operators (e.g., bitwise XOR ^) in operations, the evaluation throws a `RecursionError: maximum recursion depth exceeded` instead of a clear error indicating the operator is unimplemented.
+When using unsupported operators (e.g., bitwise XOR ^) in operations, evaluation throws a `RecursionError: maximum recursion depth exceeded` instead of a clear error indicating that the operator is not supported.
 However this compiles when the optimization of constant expressions is turned on.

 ```python